Berigny/AI-Entrainment-Protocol/papers/Adelic-Ontology-of-Reality.md

 ### **Symmetry Mapping (Conceptual Reference)**

 While a detailed group-theoretic analysis is beyond the scope of this introductory exposition, it is valuable to conceptually reference the symmetries involved.
-The symmetry group of the tetrahedron is the alternating group $A_4$, which has 12 elements representing its rotational symmetries.¹ The symmetry group of the Tesseract (as a hypercube) is $B_4$ (the hyperoctahedral group), which has 384 symmetries, including rotations and reflections in 4D.¹
+The symmetry group of the tetrahedron is the alternating group $A_4$, which has 12 elements representing its rotational symmetries.
+The symmetry group of the Tesseract (as a hypercube) is $B_4$ (the hyperoctahedral group), which has 384 symmetries, including rotations and reflections in 4D.

 The conceptual movement from $A_4$ to $B_4$ symbolizes the **breath-activated expansion from 3D coherence potential (tetrahedron) into 4D recursive coherence (Tesseract)**.
 The Tesseract is thus the operational geometric form that arises when the recursive breath acts upon structured relational space.
 This transition represents more than just adding a spatial dimension; it signifies an increase in the system's capacity for holding and processing relational information and achieving higher orders of coherence.
 Each "breath" cycle potentially allows the system to explore a vastly larger space of relational possibilities (represented by $B_4$'s symmetries) while remaining grounded in the fundamental tetrahedral coherence ($A_4$).
 This suggests a principle for self-organization and the evolution of complexity within Adelic systems, driven by the pursuit of higher-dimensional, more integrated states of coherence.